-I've started counting calories in order to lose weight, and I've lost 10 pounds in 6 months, so I'm positive that counting calories works.
+I've started counting calories in order to lose weight, and I've lost ten pounds in six months, so I'm positive that counting calories works.
 Recently I've started to eat one big meal (about 1400 calories) a day.
 Is this healthy?
 Will I continue to lose weight?

 It seems everywhere we turn someone is sharing a new strategy or trick for shedding pounds.
 It's hard to know what's effective and healthy.
 Research shows that eating one big meal a day instead of several small meals is not likely to aid in weight loss and could lead to serious health problems.
 Various studies have examined the connections between eating patterns and obesity.
 Even with the same number of calories, people who ate fewer times per day were actually at a higher risk of becoming obese.
 People who skipped breakfast in particular were more likely to be overweight.
 Scientists believe skipping breakfast may lead people to crave more calorie-dense foods later in the day.
 As a result, those who skip meals may eat more when they do eat than they would otherwise.

 There are several possible explanations for the connection between less-frequent eating and the tendency to gain weight.
 One is that infrequent eating increases blood insulin levels.
 When there is a lot of insulin in the blood, fat is more likely to be stored than digested, so higher insulin levels may impact body weight.
 The relationship between obesity and infrequent eating may also be a result of how the body processes fat and glucose, depending on whether you are physically active after you eat.
 For example, if you only eat one big meal in the evening then go right to bed, your body may store glucose as fat rather than burning it as fuel.